DoctorZheng/CLTP/README.md

 ## Codes for Circumferential Local Ternary Pattern: New and Efficient Feature Descriptors for Anti-counterfeiting Pattern Identification

--CLTP : matlab version of the algorithm-----CLTP_basi.m
+- CLTP : matlab version of the algorithm-----CLTP_basi.m

 Please refer to our following papers for algorithm details: